freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/switch-manager.md

 - *Playfield* lets you choose a game item in the playfield
 - *Input System* lets you choose an input action from a pre-defined list, i.e. cabinet switches
 - *Constant* sets the switch at the beginning of the game to the given value.
+- *Device* lets you choose a switch device to select a switch from.
+Switch devices are mechanisms that contain multiple switches, for example [troughs](../manual/mechanisms/troughs.md).

 ### Element